LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 ## Motivation

-Close your eyes[^open].
+Close your eyes.[^open]

 Imagine yourself standing in a wide, open field.
 In that field stands a desk, and on that desk, a computer.
-You sit down at the desk ready to code up the Next Big Thing[^next-big-thing].
+You sit down at the desk ready to code up the Next Big Thing.[^next-big-thing]

 You start programming and find yourself ready to start writing a cool new feature.
 "I better back up my code," you think to yourself.
 "Just in case I really goof it up."
 You create a new folder, name it "old_version" and continue on your way.

-As you work and work[^daydream], you find yourself with quite a few of these backups.
+As you work and work,[^daydream] you find yourself with quite a few of these backups.
 You see "old_version" and "old_version2" alongside good old "sorta_works" and "almost_done"
 "Good thing I made these backups", you say.
 "Better safe than sorry."